Spotifyd/spotifyd/README.md

-Spotifyd will search for a file name `spotifyd.conf` in the XDG config directories (meaning, a users local config is placed in `~/.config/spotifyd/spotifyd.conf`, a system wide config is in `/etc/xdg/spotifyd/spotifyd.conf`) and has the following format:
+Spotifyd will search for a file name `spotifyd.conf` in the XDG config directories (meaning, a users local config is placed in `~/.config/spotifyd/spotifyd.conf`, a system wide config is in `/etc/spotifyd.conf` or in `/etc/xdg/spotifyd/spotifyd.conf`) and has the following format:
 ```
 [global]
 username = USER